jdingel/econ35101/slides/readme.md

+For Rodrigo's slides (weeks 2-5 and week 10 in 2022), see the Canvas site.

-I am indebted to Arnaud Costinot, Dave Donaldson, and Ralph Ossa, as my slides draw heavily from materials that they have kindly shared.
+Jonathan: I am indebted to Arnaud Costinot, Dave Donaldson, and Ralph Ossa, as my slides draw heavily from materials that they have kindly shared.

 If you find typos or mistakes in the slides, please help me by correcting the relevant TeX file and submitting a pull request.